Tracer

 Several nods came from the high-ranking weapons officers in the emperor's dimly lit chamber.
 The computer lights against the dark walls hid their features, but the nods were easily seen.

 Tracer caught a motion on the ship's surface, and jumped to the left just in time to avoid a white plane of energy aimed at him.
-Another similar blast followed the first, coming from the far side of the ship; Tracer had to curl clockwise around this one to avoid it.
+Another similar beam followed the first, coming from the far side of the ship; Tracer had to curl clockwise around this one to avoid it.

 He made up his mind.
 He looked over at the blue-white glow that was his target, and said to himself, "Energy armor, I hope you can hold out against what I'm gonna put you through."